 bidders may pre-register at the Mackinac County Treasurer’s Office beginning

 September 18, 2023.
 No bids will be accepted unless the bidder has completed a registration form, signed the form and turned the form into the Mackinac County Treasurer’s office prior to placing any bids.
 Bid cards will be issued the day of the sale.
 Bidders are required to sign an affidavit under penalty of perjury indicating that the bidder does not directly or indirectly:

 – Hold more than a de minimus legal interest in any property in the same county with delinquent taxes; and

 – Bear responsibility for an unpaid civil fine for violation of a city ordinance adopted under MCL 117.4l (including motor vehicle, parking, and blight violations).

-- PROPERTY TAXES – It is the responsibility of the purchaser to pay the summer and winter 2016 property tax for these parcels of property.
-The current 2016 Summer property tax is included in the minimum bid price.
+Winter 2023 property tax for these parcels of property.
+The current 2023 Summer property tax is included in the minimum bid price.

 Pursuant to Part 201 of the NREPA, the persons(s) responsible for an activity causing a release at the property is obligated to pursue response activities at the property.
 Consequently, the non-liable purchaser may be required to provide access to a liable party to conduct response activities at the property in the future.

 If you have any questions regarding the rules and regulations of the Mackinac County Land Sale please contact the Mackinac County Treasurer, 100 Marley St., St. Ignace, Michigan 49781 or call (906) 643-7318.